 Essentially, what you’re offering them is free money for 20 square feet of space on their land.
 That’s passive income in return for half the size of a standard parking space – plus extra traffic to their business.
-Take a look at the steps necessary to secure your spot:
+Take a look at these tips on how to get a vending machine location:

 Not only that but ice vending is going to draw in additional traffic for their store as well – and at no cost to them, potentially resulting in thousands of additional customers.

 Everest has assembled a Starter Kit which includes a spec sheet for the VX, a leave-behind with machine model information and the primary perks of having a VX at their business, and a sample land lease.
 You can download the starter kit by clicking here.

 Signing a lease is going to be beneficial to both parties by setting expectations ahead of time.
 Concerning compensation, you can either have a flat-rate monthly lease, or you could split profits.
 If your location owner seems hesitant, sometimes a small cash “signing bonus” – or free vend coupons for their customers – can provide a positive incentive.
 Take a look at the Sample Land Lease agreement in your downloaded Starter Kit, and feel free to tailor it to your own needs.

 There are a few options on how to deal with the utilities: you could run separate utility lines to the machine, sub-meter from an existing line of service, or simply roll the average cost into the monthly rent agreement.

 Having a proposal ahead of time will make everything easy on the landlord – which is exactly what you’re trying to sell.
 It also sets expectations for everyone involved.
 The most important point to make is that this won’t be extra work for them.
 The less work they have to do initially, the better they will feel about the agreement overall.